 - Chronic pain management: Nerve blocks help with chronic pain conditions, such as trigeminal neuralgia, herpetic neuralgia, and complex regional pain syndrome.
 This can improve quality of life and reduce reliance on opioid pain medications.

-- Preparation for surgery: Nerve blocks are used in surgery preparation work by numbing the surgical site and reducing the need for general anesthesia.
+- Preparation for surgery: Nerve blocks used in surgery preparation work by numbing the surgical site and reducing the need for general anesthesia.
 The location and type of surgery determine the type of nerve block used.

 It is important to note that nerve blocks may not be effective for everyone, and individual results may vary.
 Your healthcare provider at Houston Pain Specialists can help determine if a nerve block is a good option.